devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Git.md

 * Repositry is the place where the code will be stored.
 * The number of repositries will be depending up on the basis of the project.

 ## High level view of github
 ![preview](../images/git17.png)
 ![preview](../images/git18.png)

 ## Create a repositry in the github:
-* Got to the repositries and then refer the image below:
+* Go to the repositries and then refer the image below:
 ![preview](../images/git19.png)
 * Provided the repositry name and make it public , so that it will be available to everyone.
 ![preview](../images/git20.png)